pratiks360/Xiaomi-router-rebooter/readme.md

 * var router_URL = '<YOUR_ROUTER_IP>'  eg. http://192.168.1.1
 * var key = '<YOUR_ROUTER_PRIVATE_KEY>'  you can get this key by viewing the page source of your router homepage. it should be something like this key: 'a2ffa5c9be07488bbb04a3a47d3c5f6a'

+*configure this script in your directly in your crontab or scheduler

 ```sh
 #Ensure if java is installed
 $ npm -v